 Why you'll love this Carrot Halwa recipe?

-- Serve it hot or cold.
-If serving cold, have it with a dollop of ice cream
+- Versatile serving options: Enjoy it warm or chilled.
+If serving cold, top it with a generous scoop of ice cream for an extra-special treat.

 Ingredients for the carrot Halwa in instant pot

-- Carrots grated - use a food processor to grate it if possible.
+- Carrots, grated - use a food processor to grate them if possible.

 - Milk and Khoya (milk solids) or almond flour